-A person lacking a WPI-8 for a completed improvement may apply to TWIA for a WPI-8-C. A Texas-licensed engineer may certify compliance with the applicable windstorm building code.
-The engineer will need to submit certain information to TWIA about the completed improvement in order for TWIA to issue the certificate of compliance (WPI-8-C).
+A person lacking a WPI-8 for a completed improvement may apply to TDI for a WPI-8-E. A TDI-appointed qualified inspector or Texas-licensed engineer may certify compliance with the applicable windstorm building code.
+The inspector or engineer will need to submit certain information to TDI about the completed improvement for TDI to issue the Certificate of Compliance (WPI-8-E).